inversify/InversifyJS/README.md

 If you are experience any kind of issues we will be happy to help.
 You can report an issue using the [issues page](https://github.com/inversify/InversifyJS/issues) or the [chat](https://gitter.im/inversify/InversifyJS).
 You can also ask questions at [Stack overflow](http://stackoverflow.com/tags/inversifyjs) using the `inversifyjs` tag.

 If you want to share your thoughts with the development team or join us you will be able to do so using the [official the mailing list](https://groups.google.com/forum/#!forum/inversifyjs).
 You can check out the
-[wiki](https://github.com/inversify/InversifyJS/blob/master/wiki/readme.md) and browse the [documented source code](http://inversify.io/documentation/index.html) to learn more about InversifyJS internals.
+[wiki](https://github.com/inversify/InversifyJS/blob/master/wiki/readme.md) to learn more about InversifyJS internals.

 ## Acknowledgements